nih-cfde/usecases/docs/about/contributing.md

 ### Use Case approval process
   - The Use Case committee will mark proposed use cases as `in progress`, `approved`, and `done`, as appropriate.
-  - If the Use Case has been approved, a &#x2705;will be added next to the Use Case tab title, as well as its corresponding Requirements tab titles.
+  - If the Use Case has been approved, a &#x2705; will be added next to the Use Case tab title, as well as its corresponding Requirements tab titles.

 If you have any questions about contributing, please [open an issue](https://github.com/nih-cfde/usecases/issues/new) and we will lend a hand ASAP.